stevenwang2060/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    `.forEach` and `.map` goes over each item in an array, but .map will also create a new array without changing the original array.

 2. What is the difference between a function and a method?
+    A function is a block of code that does something, while a method is a function that acts on another function such as methods inside of classes or array methods acting on arrays.

 3. What is closure?
+    A function inside a function.
+It gives access to the outer function's scope from the inner function.

 4. Describe the four rules of the 'this' keyword.
+    Global Binding: It ties `this` to the console, returning all of the Javascript.
+It usually happens when there's nothing higher for `this` to bind to, unless `strict` is used.

+    Implicit Binding: It happens inside a object/function.
+It binds `this` to that object/function.

+    Explicit Binding: It overrides other binding by telling it what it needs to bind to such as `.call` or `.apply`.

+    New Binding: It happens inside a constructor function and binds new properties to objects with it by `this` in the constructor.

 5. Why do we need super() in an extended class?
+    `super()` ties its class to the parent class it is extending from since it's similar to using `.call` in a constructor.

 ## Project Set up